braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/templates/simple_survey.md

 Once a user submits their response, you can optionally show a confirmation page, or, simply close the message.

-A confirmation page is a great place to thank users for their time, or provide additional information.
+A confirmation page is a great place to thank users for their time or provide additional information.
 You can customize the Call To Action on this page to guide users to another page of your app or website.

 ![Confirmation Option]({% image_buster /assets/img/iam/confirmation-option.png %}){: style="max-width:700px"}